FREQUENTLY ASKED QUESTIONS

 As an official Canadian honour, the Medal for Volunteers incorporates and replaces the Governor General’s Caring Canadian Award, created in 1995, by then-Governor General the Right Honourable Roméo LeBlanc.
 The Medal builds on the legacy and spirit of the Caring Canadian Award by honouring the dedication and commitment of volunteers.
-To learn more about the recent program change, click here.

 Who is eligible to be recognized?

-Any person who is a Canadian citizen and who has made significant, sustained and unpaid contributions to their community in Canada or abroad is eligible.
+Any living person who is a Canadian citizen and who has made significant, sustained and unpaid contributions to their community in Canada or abroad is eligible.
 Candidates must have demonstrated an exemplary commitment through their dedicated volunteerism.

 Is the Medal for Volunteers a national honour?